Xamarin vs React Native vs Ionic vs NativeScript: Cross-platform Mobile Frameworks Comparison

 NativeScript.
 NativeScript is a great choice for close-to-native performance due to its native rendering.
 In some cases, the framework provides more streamlined development than Xamarin and React Native.
 However, with its aim sharing apps across web, iOS, and Android with minimal UI changes, you most likely will have to sacrifice the native look of the app.
 Perhaps, the main use case for NativeScript is transitioning web apps built with Angular or Vue.JS to mobile.

-Also, consider checking other mobile tools comparison articles:
+Also, consider checking other mobile and web tools comparison articles: